-2022-2023 Rotary Youth Leadership Award
+2024-2025 Rotary Youth Leadership Award

-Rotary Seeks Nominations of Leading Sophomores
+Rotary Seeks Nominations of Leading Sophomores by November 11, 2024

-Any student can be nominated by a member of the community by completing this 5-minute form by February 2, 2023, and we'll celebrate the first group of sophomores on Thursday, February 16, 2023.
+Any student can be nominated by a member of the community by completing this 5-minute form by Monday, November 11, 2024, and we'll celebrate the first group of sophomores on Thursday, December 5 2024.

-“During the 2022-23 academic year, sophomores who live or study in Wayland or Weston will be recognized for their ability to embrace community service as a core value, just as Rotary Clubs around the world do,” said John Marchiony, the RYLA Co-Chair along with Mark Messina.
+“During the 2024-25 academic year, sophomores who live or study in Wayland or Weston will be recognized for their ability to embrace community service as a core value, just as Rotary Clubs around the world do,” said John Marchiony, the RYLA Co-Chair along with Mark Messina.

-Since launching the Rotary Youth Leadership Award (RYLA) in 2017, the Rotary Club of Weston and Wayland has recognized sixty-four sophomores and has sponsored ten each year to attend the transformational RYLA Conference in June.
+Since launching the Rotary Youth Leadership Award (RYLA) in 2017, the Rotary Club of Weston and Wayland has recognized eighty-six sophomores and has sponsored ten each year to attend the transformational RYLA Conference in June.

 “The students we have met over the last six years of the RYLA program have made amazing contributions and have become outstanding collaborators,” Marchiony continued.
 “Individually and with the Rotary Interact Clubs at the high schools in Wayland and Weston, the students who have been nominated for the award have made a tremendous impact.
 A highlight of our experience has been assisting with the students’ initiatives and welcoming them as volunteers on projects we have done.”